Economy of Kenya: History

+From 1991 to 1993, Kenya had its worst economic performance since independence.
+Growth in GDP stagnated, and agricultural production shrank at an annual rate of 3.9%.
+Inflation reached a record of 100% in August 1993, and the government's budget deficit was over 10% of GDP.
+As a result of these issues, bilateral and multilateral donors suspended their aid programmes in Kenya in 1991.

-In 1993, the Government of Kenya began a major program of economic reform and liberalization.
+In 1993, the Kenyan government began a major programme of economic reform and liberalisation.
 A new minister of finance and a new governor of the central bank undertook a series of economic measures with the assistance of the World Bank and the International Monetary Fund (IMF).
-As part of this program, the government eliminated price controls and import licensing, removed foreign exchange controls, privatized a number of publicly owned companies, reduced the number of civil servants, and introduced conservative fiscal and monetary policies.
+The government eliminated price controls and import licensing, removed foreign exchange controls, privatised a number of publicly owned companies, reduced the number of civil servants, and introduced conservative fiscal and monetary policies.
 From 1994 to 1996, Kenya's real GDP growth rate averaged just over 4% a year.

-In 1997, however, the economy entered a period of slowing or stagnant growth, due in part to adverse weather conditions and reduced economic activity before the general elections in December 1997.
+In 1997, however, the economy entered a period of slow growth, due in part to adverse weather conditions and reduced economic activity before the general elections in December 1997.
 In July 1997, the Government of Kenya refused to meet earlier commitments to the IMF on governance reforms.
-As a result, the IMF suspended lending for three years, and the World Bank also put a $90 million structural adjustment credit on hold.
+As a result, the IMF suspended lending for three years, and the World Bank put a $90 million structural adjustment credit on hold.

-The Government of Kenya subsequently took positive steps on reform, including the establishment of the Kenya Anti-Corruption Authority in 1997, and measures to improve the transparency of government procurement and reduce the government payroll.
+The Kenyan government subsequently took positive steps on reform, including the establishment of the Kenya Anti-Corruption Authority in 1997.
+The state also implemented measures to improve the transparency of government procurement and reduce the government payroll.
 In July 2000, the IMF signed a $150 million Poverty Reduction and Growth Facility, and the World Bank followed shortly after with a $157 million Economic and Public Sector Reform credit.
-However, both were suspended.
-Despite some setbacks, this process of reform established Kenya as East Africa's economic powerhouse as well as the region's business hub.
+However, both were eventually suspended.
+Despite setbacks, the process of reform established Kenya as East Africa's economic powerhouse and the region's business hub.